jozefg/drafts/bisim.md

 This definition sets out to capture the notion that two states are related if we can't distinguish between them.
 The fancy term for such a relation is a bisimulation.
-The next time the vending machine in the break room is replaced, be sure to inquire if it's bisimilar its predecessor.
-Make new friends!
+Now our notion of equivalence is called bisimilarity and denoted `~`, it is the union of all bisimulations.

+Now how could we prove that `A ~ B`?
+Since `~` is the union of all bisimulations, all we need to is construct a bisimulation so that `A R B` and hey presto, they're bisimilar.